 Information about the service provider Individuals Name Address D.O.B Contact details Professional qualifications and experience Employment history Details of any previous or current involvement in other regulated services in the UK Details of any other business interests DBS certificate number or DBS Updates Service details. (a DBS certificate must be less than 3 months old at the time of submitting the application or the applicant must be signed up to the DBS Updates Service) Limited Companies Limited Liability Partnerships Private Limited Companies Charitable Companies Charitable Incorporated Organisation Other Body Corporate Organisation name Organisation address Company number/Charity number Organisation contact details Links to other companies All organisational officer details, including: name, D.O.B, contact details and details of any other involvement with regulated services.
-Details of any previous or current involvement in other regulated services in the UK Details of any other business interests Designation of a responsible individual Committee Charitable Trust Other Unincorporated Body Organisation name Organisation address Organisation contact details Links to other organisations All organisational officer details, including: name, D.O.B, contact details and details of any other involvement with regulated services.
+Details of any previous or current involvement in other regulated services in the UK Details of any other business interests Designation of a responsible individual Committee Organisation name Charitable Trust Organisation address Other Unincorporated Body Organisation contact details

+Links to other organisations All organisational officer details, including: name, D.O.B, contact details and details of any other involvement with regulated services.
 Details of any previous or current involvement in other regulated services in the UK Details of any other business interests Designation of a responsible individual Partnerships Partnership name Partnership address Partnership contact details Partner details, including: name, D.O.B, contact details and details of any other involvement with regulated services.
 Details of any previous or current involvement in other regulated services in the UK Details of any other business interests Designation of a responsible individual

-Information about the RI Name Address D.O.B Contact details Professional qualifications and experience Employment history Details of any previous or current involvement in other regulated services in the UK Details of any other business interests DBS certificate number or DBS Updates Service details. (a DBS certificate must be less than 3 months old at the time of submitting the application or the applicant must be signed up to the DBS Updates Service)
+Information about the RI Information about the Ki Name Address D.O.B Contact details Professional qualifications and experience Employment history Details of any previous or current involvement in other regulated services in the UK Details of any other business interests DBS certificate number or DBS Updates Service details. (a DBS certificate must be less than 3 months old at the time of submitting the application or the applicant must be signed up to the DBS Updates Service)

-Information about the service

-Accommodation based services Name

-(care home services, residential family Address

-centres & secure accommodation Contact details

-service) Maximum capacity of the service

-Age range of individuals using the

-service

-Range of needs you intend to provide a

-service for Manager of the service, including their name, D.O.B and Social Care Wales registration number Community based services (domiciliary support services) Name Regional partnership footprint area Office address(es) Contact details Age range of individuals using the service Range of needs you intend to provide a service for Average number of hours of domiciliary support you intend to provide per week Manager of the service, including their name, D.O.B and Social Care Wales registration number
+Information about the service Accommodation based services (care home services, residential family centres & secure accommodation service) Name Address Contact details Maximum capacity of the service Age range of individuals using the service Range of needs you intend to provide a service for Manager of the service, including their name, D.O.B and Social Care Wales registration number Community based services (domiciliary support services, adoption services, fostering services, adult placement services & advocacy services) Name Geographical area the service is to be provided in Office address(es) Contact details Age range of individuals using the service (where appropriate) Range of needs you intend to provide a service for (where appropriate) Average number of hours of domiciliary support you intend to provide per week(where appropriate) Manager of the service, including their name, D.O.B and Social Care Wales registration number(where appropriate)